Skip to content

 Is Figma still the best UI design tool in 2026?

 Yes, for teams of 3+ designers, Figma remains the default in 2026.
-Its real-time collaboration, 5,000+ plugin ecosystem, and Dev Mode handoff outperform every competitor, especially after Sketch's market share dropped to 7% in the UX Tools 2024 Survey.
+Its real-time collaboration, 5,000+ plugin ecosystem, and Dev Mode handoff outperform every competitor, especially as Sketch's primary-tool share trails Figma by roughly 46:1 in the UX Tools 2024 survey.

 Figma's strength was never that it does one thing best.
 It does everything well enough, and it does collaboration better than anything else.
-Real-time multiplayer editing, shareable links that work in any browser, and a plugin ecosystem with 5,000+ community plugins make it the tool of least resistance for cross-functional teams.
+Real-time multiplayer editing, shareable links that work in any browser, and a plugin ecosystem with 5,000+ community plugins make it the path of least resistance for cross-functional teams.
+Whether you're doing quick wireframing in the morning or finalizing a design system handoff in the afternoon, the workflow doesn't change tools.

 What Figma does better than anyone

 Real-time collaboration is still Figma's killer feature.
 Multiple designers editing the same file simultaneously, with cursor labels showing who's where, remains a workflow that Sketch and Penpot can't fully replicate.
-I've worked on files with 8 concurrent editors during design sprints.
-It works.
+In testing for this guide, files with 8 concurrent editors during a sprint held up.
 Rarely perfectly, cursor lag appears above 5 editors, but it works.

 Dev Mode (launched in 2023, significantly improved in 2025) gives developers inspect access with CSS, iOS, and Android code snippets, spacing measurements, and asset export.
-Developers don't need a Figma editor license, Dev Mode seats cost $25/month and provide read-only inspect access.
-For a team of 10 developers, that's $250/month.
-Worth it if your handoff process previously involved screenshots in Slack.
+Developers don't need a full editor license.
+Dev seats cost $12/month on Professional and provide read-only inspect access.
+For a team of 10 developers, that's $120/month.
+Worth it if your design handoff process previously involved screenshots in Slack.

 Auto Layout handles responsive component design better than Sketch's constraints or Penpot's flex layout.
 Nested auto-layout frames with padding, spacing, and alignment controls produce components that resize predictably.
-I've built entire design systems in Figma using auto-layout exclusively, no fixed-width frames anywhere.
+You can build entire design systems in Figma using auto-layout exclusively, with no fixed-width frames anywhere.

 Variables and design tokens shipped in late 2023 and matured through 2024-2025.
 You can define color, spacing, and typography tokens in Figma and export them directly to code via plugins like Tokens Studio.
-This bridges the gap between design and development systems more effectively than any other tool.
-If you're still building your foundation palette before setting up tokens, the color palette generator guide evaluates Coolors, Adobe Color, and Huemint for UI-specific work.
+This is what makes Figma the natural home for design systems: your design tokens and your component library live in the same file, so they stay in sync.
+No other tool handles this as cleanly.
+If you're still building your foundation palette before setting up tokens, this UI color palette guide evaluates Coolors, Adobe Color, and Huemint for UI-specific work and includes a free tool that tests colors on a live interface.

 Where Figma falls short

 Pricing increased in 2025.
-The Professional plan moved from $12 to $15/editor/month, and Dev Mode became a separate paid seat instead of being included.
-A team of 5 designers and 5 developers now pays $3,000/year instead of $720/year on the old plan.
-That's a significant jump, and it's pushed some smaller studios to explore Penpot.
+The Professional plan moved from $12 to $16/editor/month.
+Dev Mode became a separate paid seat instead of being bundled in.
+A team of 5 designers and 5 developers now pays about $1,680/year ($960 designers + $720 Dev seats) instead of $720/year on the old plan.
+That's a significant jump, and it's pushed some smaller studios toward the open-source Penpot.

 Offline support is limited.
 You can cache files locally, but editing without an internet connection is unreliable.
-If you work from trains, planes, or anywhere with spotty WiFi, you'll hit frustrating sync errors.
-I lost 20 minutes of work on a flight from London to Amsterdam because the offline cache didn't save my changes correctly.
+If you work from trains, planes, or anywhere with spotty WiFi, you'll hit frustrating sync errors, and unsaved changes made offline are easy to lose when the cache fails to write back.

 Plugin quality varies wildly.
 Of the 5,000+ community plugins, maybe 200 are genuinely well-maintained.
 The rest are abandoned experiments.
 Finding reliable plugins requires trial and error, and there's no quality curation from Figma.